 You may need to factor in other fees, such as additional cardholder fees if you have another person linked to your account.

-For these reasons, you’ll need to assess whether the value of any points you’re likely to earn will be comfortably higher than the card’s annual fees.
-Most credit card providers have multiple products with different fees and rewards points earn rates, eg [name] and [name].
+For these reasons, you ’ll need to assess whether the value of any points you’re likely to earn will be comfortably higher than the card’s annual fees.
+Most credit card providers have multiple products with different fees and rewards points earn rates, e.g. ANZ Rewards Platinum and ANZ Rewards Black.
 So this exercise involves weighing up both the annual fee and the rate of points you’ll earn.

 Perhaps most importantly, you should also consider how likely you are to pay off the card in full each month, as the interest rate can be significantly higher than on a non-rewards card.